Available exposure data

 Statistics Netherlands (CBS)

-Population density as Z-scores based on CBS vierkantstatistieken (100x100 meter grid) for the years 2000 until 2020 and CBS buurtstatistieken for the years 1995, 1997 and 1999.
+Population density as Z-scores or as raw values based on CBS vierkantstatistieken (100x100 meter grid) for the years 2000 until 2020 and CBS buurtstatistieken for the years 1995, 1997 and 1999.
+This is a component of the Gecco walkability index.
 The address level data is produced for 8 different neighborhood radii (150-, 250-, 350-, 500-, 750-, 1000-, 1650 and 2000 meter).

 Post officesT